fabpot-graveyard/dependency-injection/doc/06-Speed.markdown

 one of the core components of Symfony 2.

-But with the introduction of the XML and YAML configuration files, you might have became a bit sceptic about the performance of the container itself.
+But with the introduction of the XML and YAML configuration files, you might have become a bit sceptical about the performance of the container itself.
 Even if services are lazy loading, reading a bunch of XML or YAML files on each request and creating objects by using introspection is probably not very efficient in PHP.
-And because the container is almost always the corner stone of any application using it, its speed does matter a lot.
+And because the container is almost always the cornerstone of any application using it, its speed does matter a lot.

-On the one hand, using XML or YAML to describe services and their configuration is very powerful and flexible:
+On one hand, using XML or YAML to describe services and their configuration is very powerful and flexible:

     [php]